-I frequently see job candidates acting as if only "official" contacts—like interviews and formal writing samples—count during the hiring process.
-They'll send flawlessly edited cover letters and writing samples and then check up on their applications with sloppily written emails with spelling errors.
-Or they'll be charming and polite to me but rude to an assistant.
-If you're job searching, remember that employers are gathering information about you at every interaction, not just in the interview itself.
-For example...
+I frequently see job candidates act as if only “official” contacts — like interviews and formal writing samples — count during the hiring process.
+They’ll send flawlessly edited cover letters and writing samples and then check on their applications with sloppily written emails with spelling errors.
+Or they’ll be charming and polite to me but rude to an assistant.

 Too true, the minute you step onto the property, you’re being judged.
 I make it part of my recruitment process to go ask our receptionist about a candidates behavior in the waiting area after the interview.
 Were they social?
 Quiet?
 Friendly?
 Pushy?
 Rude?
 Professional to me but ignorant to the receptionist?
 Very revealing sometimes. :-)